-- Engineering Global Leadership (EGL) students are not eligible for ISD SJTU ADMP and vice versa.
+- Engineering Global Leadership (EGL) students are not eligible for ISD SJTU AMDP and vice versa.

-- The ISD SJTU ADMP program is not available to a student pursuing a dual-degree in either their undergraduate or graduate program.
+- The ISD SJTU AMDP program is not available to a student pursuing a dual-degree in either their undergraduate or graduate program.

 Application Process: The application process has two steps.